philou/philou.github.com/_posts/2020-01-31-the-story-about-how-we-do-agile-technical-coaching.markdown

 The idea is to

 *   build something even more practical and tuned to the team
-*   but also grow subject matters experts
+*   but also grow subject-matter experts
 *   increase buy-in from the rest of the team

 We also have other long term hopes about this approach: